invoiceninja/dockerfiles/charts/invoiceninja/README.md

 # Invoice Ninja Helm Chart

-This helm chart installs a Invoice Ninja and its dependencies into a running Kubernetes cluster.
+This helm chart installs a Invoice Ninja (IN) and its dependencies into a running Kubernetes cluster.

 The chart installs the [Invoice Ninja](https://hub.docker.com/r/invoiceninja/invoiceninja) docker image.